-Internal Proposal – Written to an audience within the proposer’s company, these are usually short documents addressing immediate issues.
-They are also sometimes called a justification report.
+Internal Proposal – Also known as “Justification Report”, is a written proposal to an audience within the proposer’s company.
+They are typically short documents addressing immediate issues.

-External Proposal – Written to an entity outside the proposer’s company, these often show how one party can be a benefit to the another, or how a collaboration would be mutually beneficial.
+External Proposal – Written to an entity outside the proposer’s company, these often show how one party can benefit the other, or how a collaboration would be mutually beneficial.

-Grant Proposal – Part of a grant application, explaining how funds will be used if the grant is issued.
+Grant Proposal – Typically a part of a grant application, explaining how funds will be used if the grant is issued.

 Benefits of Having a Proposal